celesteh/SCMoo/README.md

 the function is called with the direct object, the indirect object (nil in this case), the caller - the player who is doing the invoking, and the cat.

+We can run moo commands in the Document.

 	pet cat

+Evaluate that loine with Ctrl >, Using the > as you would the enter key.

+You'll see your verb execute.

 In the above example, ```caller.location.announceExcluding(excluded, string, caller)``` sends a text output message to everyone but the player listed as excluded.
 The message is string.
 And caller is the person